markstringer-dti/markstringer-dti.github.io/dti.md

 0. Say Fuck it.

-And of course, step 0 is much easier if
+This is an absolutely vital thing to understand about any project that isn't totally boring and simple.
+Any project of any complexity is simply too complicated for anyone to have considered all of the risks, costs and issues involved.
+Rationality has bounds.
+Like Grippipe Thin, you can't think of everything.
+If a project is going ahead, someone, somewhere has said fuck it.

 But a lot of the time, and this is the same for the people working on the project, they will get paid if the project succeeds and they will get paid if the project fails.
 And most of the time, they also have the option to jump ship and find another project.
 So that's what the hiding hand is, it's a lot of other people joining in and saying, "fuck it."

 ## Why should anybody care?
-Given that the people who kicked off the project, if they've kicked it off in the right way and are adopting a "Heads I win, tails you lose attitude" and the people who are working on the project are getting paid anyway.
+The people who kicked off the project, if they've kicked it off in the right way and are adopting a "Heads I win, tails you lose attitudei."
+The people who are working on the project are getting paid anyway.
 Why should anybody care about a project?
 That would seem to be a pretty dumb thing to do, to care about a project when it's irrational for anyone else?

 The main reason is that projects can discover value.
 They can make people's lives better, more entertaining, easier.
 And of course, if they can do this, they can make money or prestige for the people who own those projects.
-But we might have been too cynical and cruel about the people who work on these projects, yes, they want to get paid, but most of them also want to do good work and want to be associated with a project that's a success.
+But have we been too cynical and cruel about the people who work on these projects?
+Yes, they want to get paid, but most of them also want to do good work and want to be associated with a project that's a success.

-And we have probably been too brutally hard on those people who said "fuck it" and got a project started when others would have worried to much about the risks and costs.
+And we have probably been too brutally hard on those people who said "fuck it."
+They got the project started when others would have worried to much about the risks and costs.
 They would also dearly love to be associated with a project that's a success.

 ## What makes a project fly?
 When a project delivers value that outweighs the risks and costs, it's flying.
 Initially that value is vague perceived value.
 But at some point, there has be a transition to actual value.
 This is the tricky phase on all projects.
 Because it requires clarity and legibility.
 And clarity and legibility undermine and attack perceive value and perceived cost.